lunaticsm/Image-Uploader-API/README.md

 Set the `API_KEY` environment variable to configure the server's expected API key.

 ### Admin Dashboard
-- Visit `/admin` with the header `X-Admin-Password: <ADMIN_PASSWORD>` (or include `password` in the query/form) to view uploads, downloads, cleanup counts, recent files, and trigger per-file or bulk deletions.
+- Visit `/app/admin/login` to access the modern React-based admin dashboard.
+- The new admin interface provides a better user experience with metrics, file management, and bulk operations.
+- Alternatively, you can still use the API endpoints directly with the header `X-Admin-Password: <ADMIN_PASSWORD>` for programmatic access.
 - After three failed attempts the admin login is locked; each lock adds `ADMIN_LOCK_STEP_SECONDS` (default 5 minutes) to the wait time.

 ## Cleaning Expired Files